Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/integration/events/_index.md

 Events would typically have some attributes used for filtering.

-- [org] - The application owner / service owner that owns the source (app) of the event.
-Example: SKD, NAV
+- [source] - This is the application that created the event.
+Currently, there are apps deployed to Altinn Apps
-- [app] - The app the event is created for.
-Example: taxreport
-- [instanceid] - The instanceid:
-- [eventtype] - The type of event.
+- [type] - The type of event.
 Created, completed
+- [subject] - Who is the owner of the data related to the event.
 - ++.
 Free text not locked to a schema.

 An event will contain a limited set of information.
 To get the full details for an event the consumer would need to get all details using APIs.